Building a strong foundation of organic traffic and SEO is one of the most powerful marketing channels available to businesses.

 In particular, in this guide, we’ll discuss:

 Semrush describes itself as an online visibility management platform that’s used for everything from SEO, content marketing, competitor research, PPC, and social media marketing.

-We’ll discuss use cases and examples of each tool in more detail below, although to start, a few of the core SEO features to be aware of include:
+We’ll discuss use cases and examples of each tool in more detail below.
+But, to start, a few of the core SEO features to be aware of include: